shini4i/argo-watcher/docs/guides/oidc.md

 A read whose credential could not be checked returns **503 Service Unavailable**, never 401.
 The Web UI treats a 401 as a dead session and signs the user out, so a brief provider outage must not look like an authentication failure.
 Cached decisions keep working throughout.

+The symptom to recognise: both the task list and a task's own page show **"Argo Watcher cannot verify your session"**, with a hint to check that the issuer is reachable from the Argo Watcher server.
+Neither reports an empty task list nor a missing task, and a page that already loaded keeps its content.
+The server log names the failing discovery request.

 ## Migrating from `KEYCLOAK_*`

 Earlier releases were Keycloak-specific.
 Those variables were **removed in 1.0.0**, and the server refuses to start while any of them is set, naming each one and its replacement.
 Rename them: